The eternal debate — iPhone or Samsung?

 | Galaxy S25 Ultra | 7,500 RSD | iPhone 17 Pro Max | 13,000 RSD |

 Winner: Samsung.
-Samsung batteries are consistently cheaper, mostly in the 6,000 RSD – 8,000 RSD range regardless of the model. iPhone batteries for newer models go up to 17,000 RSD for the Genuine Apple option.
+Samsung batteries are consistently cheaper, generally in the range of 6,000 RSD – 8,000 RSD regardless of model. iPhone batteries for newer models go up to 17,000 RSD for the Genuine Apple variant.

 Back glass replacement

-This is harder to compare, because most Samsung models (the S series) have back glass but it is not replaced often — it usually goes with a frame replacement. iPhone models have a clear cover replacement price:
+This is harder to compare, since most Samsung models (S series) have back glass but it's not replaced separately very often — it usually goes together with a frame replacement. iPhone models have a clear price for back cover replacement:

 | Model | Price |